 An easier and cheaper way to accept payments

 A third of these e-shops use payment collection plugins created by Paysera itself.
 Such IT solutions can save time, don’t require any additional programming resources, and allow e-shops to start collecting payments online without any delay, in a day or two.

 “I am glad that our services are useful to clients and are needed in the market.
 Growth of online sales also enables us as a company to offer payment collection services at better conditions.
 For a while now we allow new e-shops to use our payment collection service for a much lower price for the first 3 months.
 We hope that such discounts will encourage more people to start e-commerce businesses and will help new shops during this difficult time,” adds Vytenis Morkūnas.

 New shops, new hopes

 We noticed a trend lately that new e-shops focus on selling hygiene products and delivery services (delivering food and even drinks to people’s homes).

-And although the situation in the country and the world in general is rather complicated at the moment, we hope that after everything is over, businesses will maintain their online existence and this will help the economy to get back on its feet.
+And although the situation in the country and the world in general is rather complicated at the moment, we hope that after everything is over, businesses will maintain their online existence, optimise their shops, and this will help the economy to get back on its feet.

 Adapting your business to the online market is a skill for life.
 As a fintech, we feel inspired seeing so many entrepreneurs not giving up, quickly adapting to the market, and being as creative as ever in these times of uncertainty.
 We believe that their efforts will pay dividends in no time and we will always be here to help!